Louminator/sieve/README.md

 # sieve
-Some Python code to study and simulate a simple 1-dimensional sieve
+Some Python code to study and simulate a simple 1-dimensional sieve.

 In 2007, W. L. Gore and Associates brought a filtration problem to the Mathematical Problems in Industry workshop.
 Some nice mathematics came out of it, including a very simple model for sieving.